sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 communicate with each other.
 That communication MAY be via TCP/IP or via low-level digital or analog signals, depending on context.

-A quantum state is assigned to a Rule within a RuleSet immediately upon creation.
+A quantum state known as a BasePair is assigned to a Rule within a RuleSet immediately upon creation.
 A state always belongs to exactly one Rule.

 Glossary
 ========

+* BasePair: an entangled two-qubit state established across a physical link.
 * Channel
 * Connection
 * DistRuleSet